Goring-on-Thames: Geography

 Goring is on the left bank of the River Thames in the Goring Gap between the Berkshire Downs and Chiltern Hills, about 8 mi north-west of Reading and 16 mi south of Oxford.
 Across the river is the Berkshire village of Streatley, often seen as a twin village.
 They are linked by Goring and Streatley Bridge and its adjacent lock and weir.
 The Thames Path, Icknield Way and the Ridgeway cross the Thames at Goring.

+Transport

-The Great Western Main Line serves Goring & Streatley railway station with Great Western Railway trains between London Paddington, Reading and Didcot.
+The Great Western Main Line serves Goring & Streatley railway station; Great Western Railway operates trains between London Paddington, Reading, and Didcot.
+The service runs every 30 minutes on weekdays and Saturdays, and every hour on Sundays.